Andrew Vachss Credentials

 Formerly specializing in juvenile defense, parole, pre-sentence.

-Martindale-Hubbell: AV
+Martindale-Hubbell:

 See: Who's Who in American Law.